10 Easy Ways to Cool Down Your Dog in Summer

 This is a fun splash pad your dog may enjoy, and your kids, too!

-2. Dog and Kiddie Swim Pool
+2. Kiddie Pool

 I remember summer fun in my little kiddie pool with my dog.
 Can you believe they are now durable and are even foldable to make it easy to use season after season?
 Wow!
 Progress!